decentraland/old-documentation/_posts/development-guide/2018-01-06-scene-limitations.md

 512x512
 ```

-> Although textures of arbitrary sizes work in the alpha release, the engine displays an alert in the console.
-We will enforce this restriction in coming releases and invalid texture sizes will cease to work.
+> Note: Although textures of arbitrary sizes sometimes work, they are also often rendered with bugs and are more unstable.
+We strongly advise that all your textures match these sizes.

 <!--
 ## File amount limitations